stm32duino/wiki_contrib/_dev/Using-git-repository.md

 ## 3. Hereafter, 2 methods to use git repository:
 Directory of step 2 is now deleted.<br>

   ### 3.1.
-Replacing the stm32 core version package by the clone of the git repository
+Cloning the git repository to replace the stm32 core version package (1st method)
 In the "**<local Arduino directory>/packages/STM32/hardware/stm32/**" do the clone:<br>

   `git clone https://github.com/stm32duino/Arduino_Core_STM32.git <version>`